-- a) Cumulative noise impacts at the nearest non-residential receivers are predicted to comply with the daytime amenity noise level criteria, for both operational scenarios. - b) Cumulative noise impacts at the nearest residential receivers are predicted to exceed the daytime amenity noise levels for operational scenario 2.
+- a) Cumulative noise impacts at the nearest non-residential receivers are predicted to comply with the daytime amenity noise level criteria, for both operational scenarios. - b) Cumulative noise impacts at the nearest residential receivers are predicted to exceed the daytime amenity noise levels.
 This is due to the existing industrial noise levels already exceeding the daytime amenity noise levels.